 Table 2.
-Food and Drug Administration Approved Indications 5,9-10,16,18-31
+Food and Drug Administration Approved Indications 1-17

-Generic Name Indications Single Entity Age nts Buprenorphine The management of moderate to severe chronic pain in patients requiring a continuous, around-the-clock opioid analgesic for an extended period of time Fentanyl The management of persistent, moderate to severe chronic pain in opioid-tolerant patients two years of age and older when a continuous, around-the-clock opioid analgesic is required for an extended period of time, and the patient cannot be managed by other means such as non-steroidal analgesics, opioid combination products, or immediate-release opioids.
-Hydrocodone The management of pain severe enough to require daily, around-the-clock, long- term opioid treatment and for which alternative treatment options are inadequate.
-Hydromorphone The management of moderate to severe pain in opioid tolerant patients (taking at least 60 mg oral morphine/day, 25 μg transdermal fentanyl/hour, 30 mg oral
+Generic Name Indications Single Entity Age nts Buprenorphine The management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Fentanyl The management of pain in opioid-tolerant patients, severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Hydrocodone The management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Hydromorphone The management of pain in opioid-tolerant patients severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative